A pioneering project led by a physiotherapist is changing the way pre-surgical cancer patients are being looked after.

 The programme is unique in that it is run by Allied Health Professionals (Physiotherapists, Occupational therapists, Dieticians etc) which ensures a system of continual, wraparound care for patients and a service that can support the care being given by Consultants and Specialist Nurses.

-The Royal Surrey County Hospital’s Professional Director of Innovation and Transformation, Dr Piers Johnston said:
+Our Professional Director of Innovation and Transformation, Dr Piers Johnston said:

 “The amazing work that this multi-disciplinary team have been doing over the last two years, with Macmillan’s support, has made a significant difference to over 200 patients’ pre-operative preparation, both physical and psychological, for major surgery.
 This is a class-leading service that we are integrating with our already internationally renowned Enhanced Recovery after surgery programme.”